j0hnys/vista/README.md

 php artisan vista:export:model test_model
 ```

-where `test_model` is a laravel model.
+where `test_model` is the name of a laravel model located at `app` folder.

-and than execute:
+Than execute:
 ```
 php artisan vista:generate:crud test_tt 'app/Models/Schemas/Exports/test_model.json' resources_front_test
 ```

-where the first parameter is the exported model and the second is the SPA that the pages are going to be created.
+where the first parameter is the prefix of the pages, the next parameter is the exported model and the last is the SPA that the pages are going to be placed.

 After completing this process the following changes have taken place: